keb/keb.now.sh/content/backlog.md

   * **5/5** - The definitive way to play the greatest survival horror game of all time.

 ## Abandoned

+### Skygunner
+  * Skygunner is a difficult game to place... and a difficult game in general.
+Underneath its bad anime art and cutesy exterior lies a deceivingly complex game where your performance is better measured by the amount of "cash" you obtain by the end of a mission, rather than if you completed the mission at all -- infact, completing missions is not the challenge here.
+Cash is essentially your score for a given mission, which can be increased further by multipliers which can be obtained by completing objectives quicker, and dispatching enemy fighters with missile chains.
+The catch is that every use of a weapon *lowers* your overall cash, so you must be conservative with how often you fire your weapons.
+The result of all of this is a bipolar difficulty curve and controls that betray your best interests -- Skygunner demands that you be precise, but in an effort to be accessible, gives the player a glossy, over-simplified control scheme.
+There's a brilliant game in here somewhere, but it will take the time and patience of a high-score chaser or an aerial combat enthusiast to find.

 ### Tobe's Vertical Adventure
   * A cute indie puzzle platformer with good pixelart, grating music, and bad controls.
 Would make an ideal mobile game.